Code-Institute-Submissions/mtopircean-project1/README.md

 * Contact page photos: sourced from [Pexels](https://www.pexels.com/)

 #### Other
-* Deployment instructions in GitHub copied from kera-cudmore / earth-day-hackathon-2022 and Bully-Book-Club readme file.
+* Deployment instructions in GitHub copied from kera-cudmore different repo`s and following the article written by her on how to write a readme.

-* Inspiration on Readme structure taken from  kera-cudmore / earth-day-hackathon-2022 readme file, testing file.
+* Inspiration on Readme structure taken from different repo`s and following the article written by her on how to write a readme..

 ## About Author